SEGMENT 04, LOGISTICS OPERATORS · Last updated 10 May 2026

 Drone Intelligence Assessment

 FlyingBasket has built one of the most operationally specialised heavy-lift cargo drone businesses in Europe.
-The FB3 platform addresses a payload class — up to 100 kg — that places it between the smaller delivery drones operated by Wing or Wingcopter and the long-range cargo aircraft operated by Dronamics.
-The use-case focus on mountain emergency logistics, infrastructure resupply, and short-distance industrial cargo gives the platform a defensible niche in markets that conventional drone delivery cannot serve.
+The FB3 platform addresses a payload class, up to 100 kg, that places it between the smaller delivery drones operated by Wing or Wingcopter and the long-range cargo aircraft operated by Dronamics.
+The use-case focus on offshore wind, mountain emergency logistics, infrastructure resupply, and short-distance industrial cargo gives the platform a defensible niche in markets that conventional drone delivery cannot serve.

 The June 2023 direct equity stake from Leonardo, the Italian aviation and defence prime, is the structurally significant strategic event.
-The investment provides FlyingBasket with industrial backing from one of Europe's largest aerospace players, regulatory access through Leonardo's relationships with Italian and EASA authorities, and potential dual-use applications across Leonardo's defence portfolio.
-The Light UAS Operator Certificate from ENAC enables FlyingBasket to authorise its own operations rather than requesting permission case-by-case, which is a significant operational advantage for an emerging cargo drone airline.
+The approximately ten-percent stake plus board seat, finalised early 2024, provides FlyingBasket with industrial backing from one of Europe's largest aerospace players, regulatory access through Leonardo's relationships with Italian and EASA authorities, and potential dual-use applications across Leonardo's defence portfolio.
+Cysero (the AVM Gestioni / Kilometro Rosso fund) holds roughly twenty-five percent.
+The Light UAS Operator Certificate from ENAC plus the cross-border BVLOS approval granted under EU Regulation 2019/947 Article 13 enables FlyingBasket to authorise its own operations and to operate across European national borders without parallel authorisation processes.

 The strategic question for FlyingBasket is whether the heavy-lift mid-range cargo niche generates the operational density required to compound into commercial scale, or whether the segment remains a specialised application set.
-The Pirineos Drone heavy-lift programme in Iberia and similar cross-border initiatives across the Alps and the Carpathians may provide the route density that converts FlyingBasket from a regional specialist into a continental cargo drone operator.
+Offshore wind alone gives the company a clear scaling pathway across European, North Sea, and Atlantic wind installations through 2030.
+The Pirineos Drone heavy-lift programme in Iberia and similar cross-border initiatives across the Alps and the Carpathians may provide additional route density that converts FlyingBasket from a regional specialist into a continental cargo drone operator.
 Leonardo's industrial backing positions the company to scale into that opportunity.

-Drone Intelligence — Company Profile.
+Drone Intelligence, Company Profile.
 Compiled from public filings, primary sources, and verified disclosures.
-Last updated 2 May 2026.
+Last updated 10 May 2026.

 paul@droneintelligence.ai